Is the the right person for the job, or did President Obama select someone that effectively nerfed the ability to go after Wall Street?

 The Untouchables (PBS Frontline - January 22, 2013)

-Fuzzytek is in Pueblo ♥
+Fuzzytek is in Detroit ♥

 I am a photographer, community activist, and technologist.
 Fashion, youth, music, and film making are areas that I work - I am also open to hearing from others.
 I am able to publish your message online, in print, and partner with you in delivering it to an audience you are seeking.